PRINZ Member Mentoring

-PRINZ offers mentoring for its members (Associate and Member only) from December to November.
-Based on the member's request a suitable experienced professional (of Member, Fellow or Life status) will be matched and the introductions will be made via email.
+PRINZ offers mentoring for its members (Associate and Member only) for 12 months.
+Based on the member's request a suitable experienced professional will be matched and the introductions will be made via email.
 From this point the mentoring relationship is managed by the mentee.

 The mentor provides guidance to their mentee based on the member's original brief.
 This covers discussions to facilitate professional growth of the candidate, industry issues, career advice, competencies required and upskilling advice, and/or any other topic as mutually agreed by the mentor and the mentee at the start of the programme.

 In the beginning it is recommended that the mentor and mentee meet and agree to some ground rules, allowing for flexibility and updates.
 These include the mentors time availability, preferred method of contact, frequency of contact, review period and likely conclusion of mentoring.

 As a guideline, the role of the mentor includes: